tudat-team/tudatpy/docs/source/ground_station.rst

 is implemented by the user).
 Ground stations can be defined through the ``BodySettings`` as any other model.
 But, as the rest of the environment does not depend on them, they can safely be added to a body after it is created.
-The process is similar to the one described for :ref:`decorate_empty_body`.
 Specifically, ground station settings are created, and these are then used to create a ground station and add it to the body.
 The specifics of creating ground station settings is described
 `in the API documentation <https://py.api.tudat.space/en/latest/ground_stations.html>`_.